steveloughran/kerberos_and_hadoop/sections/hadoop_tokens.md

 Authentication Tokens are explicitly issued by services to allow the caller to interact with the service without having to re-request tickets from the TGT.

-When an Authentication Tokens expires, the caller must request a new one off the service.
+When an Authentication Tokens expires, the caller must request a new one from the service.
-If the Kerberos ticket to interact with the service has expired, this may include re-requesting a ticket off the TGS, or even re-logging in to kerberos to obtain a new TGT.
+If the Kerberos ticket to interact with the service has expired, this may include re-requesting a ticket off the TGS, or even re-logging in to Kerberos to obtain a new TGT.

 As such, they are almost equivalent to Kerberos Tickets -except that it is the distributed services themselves issuing the Authentication Token, not the TGS.